mayabackup/project-setup-team-tacoma-foreground/CONTRIBUTING.md

 - Code/feature passes testing if there are any testing requirements specified. <br>
 - Product Owner accepts the changes. <br>

-## the Git workflow that the team follows
+## The Git workflow that the team follows
 1. Team members should clone the repository to start working on it:
 ```
 git clone url